vemonet/shapes-of-you/README.md

 > Checkout the [docker-compose.yml](/docker-compose.yml) file to see how we run the Docker image.

-## Get data from GitHub GraphQL API ⛏️
+## Index shapes files ⛏️

+This script is run every day by the `.github/workflows/index-shapes.yml` workflow

-Checkout the GitHub workflow file to see how to run the Python script to retrieve the shapes from various popular Git registries:
+Run the Python script to retrieve the shapes from various popular Git registries API:

 * GitHub GraphQL API
 * GitLab API
+* Gitee API

-And publish them to the publicly available triplestore.
+The script generates RDF data, which is automatically published to the publicly available triplestore by the GitHub workflow.

 You can find the scripts and requirements in the [`etl`](https://github.com/MaastrichtU-IDS/shapes-of-you/tree/main/etl) folder.